Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Sequence Rate-1 or SPC nodes

 \subsection{Induced Parity Constraints}

-As pointed out in \cite{Condo2018Generalized}, each frozen bit at the leaf level of the decoding tree will impose a parity constraint on the possible codewords at the intermediate levels.
+{ As pointed out in \cite{Condo2018Generalized}, each frozen bit at the leaf level of the decoding tree will impose a parity constraint on the possible codewords at the intermediate levels.
+This means that the codeword at the node root need to satisfy the parity constraints to ensure its validity, otherwise there would be decoding performance loss.
+For instance, the decoding of the RG-PC node introduced in \cite{Condo2018Generalized} ignored the parity constraints brought by the frozen bits in the descendant nodes, which leads to significant performance degradation at high SNR scenarios.
+In the following, we analyse the parity constraints imposed on the root of the SR1/SPC node.}

 For an arbitrary SR1/SPC node, the parity constraints induced by the frozen bits in the source node can be obtained as follows: \begin{theorem} For an SR1/SPC node $\mathcal{N}^{i}_{p}$, the source node at level $q$ will impose the following $2^q$ parallel parity constraints (P-PC) on the root node at level $p$: